 This institution complies with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local requirements regarding students with disabilities.
-In compliance with federal and state regulations, accommodations are provided to qualified students with disabilities.
+Accommodations will be provided to qualified students with disabilities (including, but not limited to, mental health disabilities, physical/learning disabilities or temporary disabilities) in compliance with federal and state regulations.

 The University does not discriminate on the basis of disability in violation of applicable law and regulation.
 The University does not discriminate in admission or access to, or treatment or employment in, its programs or activities.
 The University’s Disability Officer coordinates compliance with the Section 504 regulation and may be contacted at:

 A request for accommodation will be considered if the request:

 - is based on documentation that meets APUS' published guidelines;